marahbca/govtech-tda/_programme/day-3.md

   <tr>
     <td width="20%"><strong>3.45pm - 4.45pm</strong></td>
     <td width="80%">
-      <h4>Coming Soon</h4>
+      <h4>Managing Digital Products as a public officer – Usability & Accessibility</h4>
       <em>Lim Eyung, Director (Government Digital Services, D Cube), GovTech</em>
       <br><br>
-      -
+      There are significant developments in both usability and inclusivity space in both the industry and government digital services around the world.
+The sharing will first provide a quick update on the topic, highlighting the major deve lopments.
+The speaker will then zoom into the relevant processes, tools and even governance in the Singapore Government digital services space that is available.
+From a Singapore Government public officer point-of-view, how can we make better use of such knowledge and facilities to raise the standard of government digital services.
     <hr>
       <h4>Automated Security And Compliance</h4>
       <em>Florian Sellmayr,Head of Technology (Southeast Asia), ThoughtWorks</em>
       <br><br>
       The words “Security and Compliance” spark dread in many developers’ minds.
 Delivery teams see them as blockers to value creation; while security professionals fear reckless risks, lawsuits and hurt customers.
 This talk will give you some ideas on how to get out of this stalemate.
     </td>
   </tr>
 </table>